determined-ai/determined/docs/integrations/notification/_index.rst

 .. note::

-   Determined only support editing the URL of webhooks.
-To edit other attributes, you should delete and recreate the webhook.
+   Determined only supports editing the URL of webhooks.
+To modify other attributes, delete and recreate the webhook.

 .. toctree::
    :caption: Notification